 Learn about various data types in Java.
 Learn the differences between primitive datatypes and non-primitive datatypes (or reference datatypes).
-We will also learn about the data types sizes and best practices to use datatypes in Java.
+We will also learn about the data types sizes and best practices for using datatypes in Java.

 - A variable name (also called identifier) to refer to the memory location

 - The variable type stored at the memory location (it is called datatype)

 - A memory location to hold the value of the variable